Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

-In 2000 Andrzej Czarnecki and me met again and decided to increase our team.
+In 2000, Andrzej Czarnecki and me met again and decided to increase our team.
 We were joined by the master Mikolaj Misiak and by experienced, already at that time, young NLO climber J\"org Urban.
-In the first climb \cite{Buras:2001mq} led by Andrzej Czarnecki we confirmed the result of Greub, Hurth and Wyler by using the method of heavy mass expansions, generalizing their result to a few additional terms in the expansion in $m_c^2/m_b^2$ that was found to converge rapidly.
-In the second climb \cite{Buras:2002tp} led by J\"org and Mikolaj we succeeded to express all the two-loop matrix elements in terms of four compact two- and three-fold Feynman-parameter integrals.
+In the first climb \cite{Buras:2001mq} led by Andrzej Czarnecki, we confirmed the result of Greub, Hurth and Wyler by using the method of heavy mass expansions, generalizing their result to a few additional terms in the expansion in $m_c^2/m_b^2$ that was found to converge rapidly.
+In the second climb \cite{Buras:2002tp}, led by J\"org and Mikolaj, we succeeded to express all the two-loop matrix elements in terms of four compact two- and three-fold Feynman-parameter integrals.
 It allowed us to complete the NLO $B\to X_s\gamma$ project by calculating its last ingredient: the two-loop matrix elements of QCD penguin operators.
-This last part involved few diagrams with internal b-quark, implying the replacement of $m_c^2/m_b^2$ by $1$ and making the expansions used in \cite{Greub:1996jd,Greub:1996tg} and \cite{Buras:2001mq} useless for the calculation of the matrix elements in question.
+This last part involved few diagrams with internal $b$-quark, implying the replacement of $m_c^2/m_b^2$ by $1$, and making the expansions used in \cite{Greub:1996jd,Greub:1996tg} and \cite{Buras:2001mq} useless for the calculation of the matrix elements in question.

-This last paper \cite{Buras:2002tp} has been completed in the spring of 2002, just a few months before the celebration of Stefan Pokorski's 60th birthday at the Architects house in Kazimierz in Poland.
-Thus eight and a half years after the outline of the NLO $B\to X_s\gamma$ program \cite{Buras:1993xp}, Mikolaj and me could summarize the result of these efforts in the volume of Acta Physica Polonica dedicated to Stefan's 60th birthday \cite{Buras:2002er}.
+This last paper \cite{Buras:2002tp} was completed in the spring of 2002, just a few months before the celebration of Stefan Pokorski's 60th birthday at the Architects House in Kazimierz in Poland.
+Thus, eight and a half years after the outline of the NLO $B\to X_s\gamma$ program \cite{Buras:1993xp}, Mikolaj and me could summarize the result of these efforts in the volume of Acta Physica Polonica dedicated to Stefan's 60th birthday \cite{Buras:2002er}.
 One should take into account that at that time the NLO corrections were called “complete” even though they did not yet include NLO gluonic corrections to the small tree-level LO contributions that we have mentioned at the end of Section~\ref{LOE}.
 Such virtual effects were computed only in 2014 \cite{Huber:2014nna}, while the corresponding bremsstrahlung corrections are still under study \cite{Huber:2019ryr}.

-Before entering the NNLO story of this decay let me mention that very recently tree-level contribution $b\to u\bar u s\gamma$ to $B\to X_s\gamma$ has been calculated by Kami\'nski, Misiak and Poradzi\'nski \cite{Kaminski:2012eb}.
-However, for the photon energy cutoff of $E_0=1.6\gev$ or higher this contribution amounts to $0.4\%$ at the level of the branching ratio.

 \boldmath